 Variable Dimension Indicators

-Use and usefulness of the information.
+Use and usefulness of the

+Information needs information.

-Information needs Manifestation of need.
+Manifestation of need.

 Information content.

 Position in time.

 Collective or specific nature.

+Effective

-Effective Elements Emitter-producer.
+communication Elements Emitter-producer.

-communication Receiver-consumer.
+Receiver-consumer.

 Flow - message.

 Orientation: technique and context.

 Channel.

 Effects-feedback.

 Benefits Satisfaction of needs.

 Participation of the subjects.

 Transparency in management.

 PIP Phases Pre-investment.

 Investment.

 Public Investment Post investment.

+Programs and

-Programs and Projects Dissemination of Type of information to be
+Projects Dissemination of Type of information to be

-Fiojecis information disseminated.
+, information disseminated.

-imormation User-consumer profile.
+User-consumer profile.

 Format of the information.

 Safety criteria.

 Response and treatment policies

 of the information.

 Media or channels.